Far Horizons operates under a Special Use Permit with the U.S Forest Service.

-Far Horizons Retreat Center was founded in 1954 by G.V. and Mary Hull.
+Far Horizons Camp was founded in 1954 by G.V. and Mary Hull.
 The camp was created as a practical experiment in applying theosophical principles to daily life.
 The Theosophical Society is a worldwide organization founded in 1875 and dedicated to better understanding our place in the universe as well as the purpose and meaning in our lives.

 A central premise of Theosophy (also called the ageless wisdom) is that we are all one.
 Respect for every religious tradition is a prominent theosophical principle.
 Membership in the Theosophical Society, or in the camp itself, is not required.